Top three state agency officers get lucrative raises; Everyone else? 'No,' boss tells Nakamoto

 In a recent inquiry from the WBRZ team, documents showed one of the top executives received 11 pay increases in three years; Another leader received nine pay bumps in four years.

-"Whether they did something wrong or not, it looks like they did," State Treasurer John Schroeder said.
+"Whether they did something wrong or not, it looks like they did," State Treasurer John Schroder said.
 "If it smells bad, it is bad.
 That's a problem with the system."

-Schroeder is tasked with overseeing how state money is spent.
+Schroder is tasked with overseeing how state money is spent.
 He said the upper echelon of state government should not be taking raises if there is not enough to go around for everyone else.

 State Civil Service acts as the central human resources division for state agencies.
 According to its website, “As both a regulatory and consultative agency, we provide systems and services that will enable state agencies to make merit-based, quality decisions regarding the hiring, development and retention of skilled and capable individuals.”